na-na-hi/renget/archive/NikkeInfo.md

 Now, this is important: depending on the number of dupes of a unit you have, they can get to a higher level For example this is a SR with 2 dupes (LB2) and a SSR with 0 dupes (LB0)
 ![SR LB2](https://i.imgur.com/toV782l.png)![SSR LB0](https://i.imgur.com/TLONLXz.png)
-As you can see both can get up to lvl160 but the SSR but the SR needs 2 dupes to do so !!!danger THIS IS VERY VERY IMPORTANT, YOU NEED TO PLAN FOR THIS FROM THE START OF THE GAME To be able to get past lvl 160 you need an SSR unit at LB3, that means getting that unit 4 times And you need 5 units at LB3 or you'll be stuck at lvl 160 for MONTHS/FOREVER
+As you can see both can get up to lvl160 but the SR needs 2 dupes to do so !!!danger THIS IS VERY VERY IMPORTANT, YOU NEED TO PLAN FOR THIS FROM THE START OF THE GAME To be able to get past lvl 160 you need an SSR unit at LB3, that means getting that unit 4 times And you need 5 units at LB3 or you'll be stuck at lvl 160 for MONTHS/FOREVER